Syndamia/devrix-job-board/README.md

 ### Front-end

 The front-end is a modified version of the given [template](https://github.com/xavortm/html-template-jobs).
-I took the CSS and the structure of the HTML files and applied it as closely to the original as I can.
+I took the CSS and the structure of the HTML files and applied it to my structure, trying to leave behind as little as possible.

 There are also a few custom stylings I had to make, all located in [`prog.css`](https://github.com/Syndamia/devrix-job-board/blob/main/src/css/prog.css).
 These are mainly:
 - a navigation bar